 Annual Bill Credit Reconciliation: The time period that a Participant's allocated kilowatt-hour solar production and kWh electricity usage of the site is reconciled.
-For Program purposes, the annual billing cycle begins in on the first day of the April billing month and ends in at the close of the March of the following year billing month.
+For Program purposes, the annual billing cycle begins in April and ends in March of the following year.

-Avoided Cost Rate: The incremental costs to an electric utility of electric energy or capacity or both which, but for the purchase from the qualifying facility or qualifying facilities, such utility would generate itself or purchase from another source.
+Avoided Cost Rate: The incremental costs to an electric Utility of electric energy or capacity or Delectric both which, but for the purchase from the qualifying facility or qualifying facilities, such Utility Delectric would generate itself or purchase from another source.